rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		devicePort: 8080
 		...

-NOTE: When attepting to connect via Bluetooth or Wi-Fi, be sure the apprporiate radio is turned on in the device.
-If using Bluetooth, the printer should be in "discoverable" mode.
+NOTE: When attepting to connect via Bluetooth or Wi-Fi, be sure the device's corresponding radio is turned on.
+If using Bluetooth, the printer should be set to "discoverable."

 ###Finding via USB
-In the current version, printing via USB is supported for Android apps only.
-To print from one of Zebra's Android devices, the device must be connected to one of the [supported Zebra printers](http://../guide/printing#supported-printers) **using an OTG cable, adapter or cradle.**
+Printing via USB is supported for Android apps only.
+To print from a Zebra Android device, it must be connected to one of [Zebra's supported printers](http://../guide/printing#supported-printers) **using an OTG cable or adapter.**

-NOTE: Printing via USB from a mobile device requires a USB On-the-Go (OTG) cable, which permits the device to act as a host to the client printer.
+NOTE: The USB On-the-Go (OTG) spec permits a mobile device to act as "host" to client peripherals such as printers or keyboards.

 Use the `search.Printers` method  and the `CONNECTION_TYPE_USB` parameter to search for printer(s) connected to the mobile device via USB. **This parameter is new in RMS 5.1.**